thezettascale/KAEM/README.md

 ## Brief:

-The Thermodynamic Kolmogorov-Arnold Model (T-KAM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator; which can be swapped/combined to generate different data modalities.
+The Thermodynamic Kolmogorov-Arnold Model (T-KAM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator for different data modalities.

 It's been designed to prioritise training stability, inference speed, and interpretability.
-It can work without an encoder, score-based approximations, and even MCMC (depending on conditions).
+It can work without an encoder, score-based approximations, and even MCMC (depending on the dataset).

-Fast and unbiased sampling can be feasible with:
+Fast (single forward pass) and unbiased sampling can be feasible with:
 - **Inverse transform sampling** from the prior (inference)
 - **Importance sampling** for the posterior (training)